FilippoL/ZombieHolocaust/README.md

 # ZombieHolocaust
-Sort of a remake of the old Zombie Highway.
+Inspired by the old Zombie Highway.
 Makes use of the DirectX framework.